adamdoescode/ukbb_extract_ids_by_phenotype/developer_notes.md

 - [x] Error when no rows return a result - add try/except clause
 - [x] DEBUG try except clause for field names/codes
 - [x] timecourse fields; should be as simple as specifying specific column eg 40002.1
-  - [ ] debug of issue with column selection
+  - [x] debug of issue with column selection
-- [ ] make sure doesn't get wrong phenotype code e.g F20 is for other things than SCZ
+- [x] make sure doesn't get wrong phenotype code e.g F20 is for other things than SCZ - no way to avoid.
+But maybe this doesn't actually occur in the UKBB?
-- [ ] more difficult to avoid is cases where there is something like F200* for a different field.
+- [x] more difficult to avoid is cases where there is something like F200* for a different field.
 Oh no!
-Should be mostly okay, but worth checking...
+Should be mostly okay, but worth checking.
 - [ ] continous traits?
 Probably doesn't work, could set up a flag and an if statement to process these differently which should be pretty feasible but maybe not needed?
 - [x] only print columns user selects in field flag cmd input - already does this, no need to edit
+- [ ] refactor code into functions
+- [ ] remove endline '\n' from rows, eg: '41283-0.15\n'
 - [ ] maybe todo: pull row descriptions from ukb47659.html which tags with field number code thingy anyway